-We’re just a few days into the new year, and with the ending of a period of time, there often comes a time of reflection.
+We’re just a few days away from a new year, and with the ending of a period of time, there often comes a time of reflection.
 As we reflect on the relationships of our past or the ones we’re engaging in the present, we can be faced with a bag of mixed emotions.

 While some of us experienced the joy of love and healthy relationships this past year, many others have experienced a lot of pain, disappointment, heartbreak and the emotional ups and downs that often come with the world of dating and relationships.